DENTAL AMALGAM REMOVAL

 When is dental amalgam most dangerous?

-When the mercury vapor is released is when the dental amalgam is at the most dangerous point as this can be breathed into the lungs.
+Mercury vapor is released from the dental amalgam is at the most dangerous point as this can be breathed into the lungs.
 These stages are when amalgam is:

 - Placed as a dental filling – during this process, the mercury is mixed with the metals alloy and applied into the dental cavity, hence releasing mercury vapor.